Key Highlights

 Common causes of bad breath include:

-Identifying the underlying cause of bad breath is essential for effective treatment and management.
+Finding out the underlying cause of bad breath is important.
+It helps to treat and manage it well.

 Are there any long-term solutions for chronic bad breath?